 As well as the usual Poll Settings, simple poll includes a setting:

-Shuffle options allows you to show options in random order, if you are concerned the order of options may bias voting.
+Show options in random order - helpful if you are concerned the order of options may bias voting.

 People invited to the simple poll can choose options and leave a reason for their choice.